Microsoft-tele/MAAIDD/README.md

 Document: [GitBook](https://losfurinas-organization.gitbook.io/maaidd/)

 # 1. Introduce
-This project focus on analysing the effect on different Multi-agent dynamic system and graph.
+This project focuses on analysing the effect of different Multi-agent dynamic systems and graphs.

 ## 1.1 Dynamic function